Visit Scottsdale, AZ Homepage

 • Submitting comments to the ADA/Title VI Compliance Coordinator via email at: ADA_TitleVI@scottsdaleaz.gov or by phone at 480-312-2311.

-• Continuing to report barriers using the Note barriers on map feature on this page or through ScottsdaleEZ.
+• Continuing to report barriers through ScottsdaleEZ.

 • Following city updates on social media, newsletters, and press releases.